kionsoftware/terraform-provider-kion/importer-script/README.md

 It will replace all spaces with underscores, and remove all non-alphanumeric characters except for dashes and underscores.

 This only applies to the names of the files kept in the import directory, and the values of some fields.
-It will not rename anything in cloudtamer.
+It will not rename anything in Kion.

 ## Handling of Cloud Access Roles

-This script will create sub-directories in the `cloud-access-role-ou` and `cloud-access-role-project` directories for each of the OUs and projects found in cloudtamer that have locally applied Cloud Access Roles.
+This script will create sub-directories in the `cloud-access-role-ou` and `cloud-access-role-project` directories for each of the OUs and projects found in Kion that have locally applied Cloud Access Roles.

 This way, roles will be organized by OU / Project for easier management.